Maximize tax savings

-b.
-LiquidityAAnything traded on the exchange offers high liquidity created by market indicators, and so do Gold ETFs.
-For instance, you may sell it during a trading session at the current price.
-Thus, the transactional expenses (broker fee and govt duty) is less than that of physical gold.
+Gold ETFs offer high liquidity as they can be traded in the stock exchange during a trading session at the prevailing price.
+Also, the transactional expenses (broker fee and govt duty) is less than that of physical gold.

-f.
-Tax-efficiencyThis fund offers a tax-friendly means to hold gold.
-This is because the money you earn from Gold ETFs are subject to long term capital gains tax.
+They offer a tax-friendly means to hold gold as the returns generated from Gold ETFs are subject to long-term capital gains tax.
 However, there will be no additional burden of sales tax, VAT, or wealth tax.

 Step 2: Select a Gold ETF and order one.
 There is also an option to choose mutual funds with an underlying gold ETF

-Step 4: Therefore, they will deduct a nominal amount for brokerage during the transaction
+Step 4: A nominal amount for brokerage will be deducted during the transaction